 Running concurrently with the Housing Element Update is the Regional Housing Needs Assessment (RHNA).
 The RHNA planning cycle is an eight-year cycle and covers October 2021 through October 2029.
 The Final RHNA allocation was issued in September 2020.
 Staff is working with the consultant to update data and write draft chapters.
 A Housing Workshop was held on August 17, 2021, with approximately 12 attendees.
 The item was recommended for adoption by the Planning Commission at the September 15, 2021, Planning Commission meeting.
 The Riverside County Airport Land Use Commission (ALUC) and California Board of Forestry and Fire Protection have signed-off on the Housing Element.
 The item was approved by the City Council on October 12, 2021.
 The City Council adopted the revised Housing Element on February 8, 2022.
-Staff has received a comment letter from HCD and will be making recommended changes.
-(RABIDOU, PETERS)
+Staff has submitted an informal set of changes to HCD.
+(RABIDOU)